Donate

 We can accept almost anything, please get in touch at hello@transitiondunde.com

-***We can never accept anything that is past the USE-BY date or that has been made in a home kitchen*** (BEST-BEFORE is ok)
+*We can never accept anything that is past its USE-BY date or that has been made in a home kitchen (BEST-BEFORE is ok)

 If you work with a registered food business and would like to make a larger donation or need help transporting the items, then please contact us to see how we can support you with this.

-We can accept donations of good quality adults clothing and accessories to our secondhand clothing shop based at 112 Nethergate Dundee DD1 4EH during our opening hours of 11-5pm Wednesday - Saturday.
+We can accept donations of good quality adults clothing and accessories to our secondhand clothing shop based at 112 Nethergate Dundee DD1 4EH during our opening hours of 11am-5pm Wednesday - Saturday.

 The problem of clothes (and other things) being dumped on charities has become a real problem over the last few years.
-As our project is about changing behaviours as well as saving waste we want to encourage our participants to consider more carefully what they are buying and donating.
+As grateful as we and other charities are for your donations there is a large volume around and some charities struggle with what to do with it when there is too much, or the quality its too poor to pass on.
+We always encourage people to check with the charity you want to donate to first to make sure they can accept it.
+Our project is about changing behaviours as well as saving waste - we want to encourage our community to consider more carefully what they are donating where.

 We therefore encourage people to first consider – is the item in good enough condition that you would give it to a friend or family member?
-If not, unfortunately we won’t be able to take it either.
-We sell secondhand clothing but we also make some of it into new items with the help of our talented volunteers.
+If so, we would be most grateful to receive it!